Patrick Fagerberg

-Patrick Fagerberg (born October 20, 1969) is an artist, inventor and former lawyer, who is considered a rare case of acquired savant, a person who developed extraordinary abilities due to a brain injury.
+Richard Patrick Fagerberg (born October 20, 1969) is an artist, inventor and former lawyer, who is considered a rare case of acquired savant, a person who developed extraordinary abilities due to a brain injury.

-On the evening of March 19, 2011, while attending a concert at a music venue, a 400-pound camera boom collapsed and struck him on the head, causing a traumatic brain injury (TBI), resulting in memory loss and language processing problems.
+On the evening of March 19, 2011, while attending an Orchestral Manoeuvres in the Dark (OMD) concert at the South by Southwest festival, a 400 lb camera boom collapsed and struck his head, causing a traumatic brain injury (TBI), resulting in memory loss and language processing problems.

 Following the accident, in an art therapy class, Fagerberg discovered a talent for painting.
-Three years after getting started, he opened his first exhibit in Houston, and has been represented by Gremillion & Co.
+Three years after getting started, he opened his first exhibit in Houston.
+He has been represented by Gremillion & Co.
 Fine Art since then.

 Fagerberg is also the founder of RodaSurf, a new startup located in Austin, Texas.
-The company's first invention "The RodaSurf", uses an atypical wheel placement on an electric skateboard to mimic the feeling of surfing on land.
+The company's first invention The RodaSurf, uses an atypical wheel placement on an electric skateboard to mimic the feeling of surfing on land.

 Early life

 Born Richard Patrick Fagerberg on October 20, 1969, in Cuernavaca, Mexico, Fagerberg was raised homeless with eight brothers and sisters, roaming around the American southwest and Mexico.

 His father, Albert P Fagerberg, was an American independent film producer and writer who also goes by the pen name "Albert Pennell".
 In his autobiographical work, Where Do We Go From Here?, published in 2005, Albert Pennell revealed he was the ghostwriter of Stand Up For America, the autobiography of the American politician George Wallace, published in 1976 by Doubleday & Company:When I had finished the ghostwriting of Governor George C. Wallace's, little publicized autobiography, Stand Up for America, […] I found myself broke and stranded in Montgomery Alabama, with my wife and our eight children.
 (Pennell, 2005)In 1994, Fagerberg's career as a professional soccer player in Hamburg, Germany was forced to stop due to a knee injury.
 This injury led Fagerberg to follow in his brothers’ footsteps and take up law school in Harrisburg, Pennsylvania, at Widener University Commonwealth Law School.

 In 1998 Fagerberg graduated from law school and moved to Austin, Texas, to practice law.